Parker Hannifin: Aerospace

-Parker Hannifin's aerospace division, Parker Stratoflex, designs and manufactures aerospace hydraulic equipment.
-It is a provider of aircraft parts to aircraft manufacturers, including fuel system components and high-temperature bleed air valves.
-Based in Irvine, California, Parker Aerospace also operates facilities in Arizona and Mexico.
+Parker Hannifin's aerospace group designs and manufactures aerospace hydraulic equipment, flight controls, fuel system components, high-temperature bleed air valves, and other components.
+Headquartered in Irvine, California, Parker Aerospace operates facilities around the world.
 The company has had contracts to contribute parts and maintenance for machinery produced by Airbus, Rolls-Royce, Commercial Aircraft Corporation of China as well as other manufacturers.

 In 1993, the Federal Aviation Administration contracted Parker Aerospace to develop a new monitoring device, the Multi-Sensor Enroute Flight Inspection System, for flight inspection aircraft.